mathieucarbou/YaSolR/docs/manual.md

 {: .block-warning }

 > ##### TIP
 >
-> - All these settings are applied immediately and do not require a restart
->
 > - **For an EV charge control**: see [Virtual Grid Power / Compatibility with EV box](#virtual-grid-power--compatibility-with-ev-box)
 >